-This chapter explains the settings for shooting digital images: Image-recording quality, ISO speed, white balance, color space, and Picture Style.
+This chapter explains the settings for shooting digital images: Image-recording quality, ISO speed, white balance, color matrix, and processing parameters.

 MENU Setting the Image-recording Quality

 You can select the image size (recorded pixels) and JPEG quality (compression rate).
 The simultaneous recording of RAW and JPEG images can be selected when you select the image size.